Jim-Chiew/Incorporate-MQTT-In-NVIDIADeepStreamSDK/README.md

       }
 ```

-The object ID is based on the `labels.txt` file in `/data/misc/storage/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/services/CUSTOM_VISION_AI/`
+The object ID is based on the `labels.txt` file in `/data/misc/storage/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/services/CUSTOM_VISION_AI/`.
+In the labels.txt, the first object will have the ID starting with 0.

 Finally, format the string output and publish the MQTT massage.
 Done in `line 730`:
 ```c